stewartworrall-eng/nodejs-express-example/README.md

 VSCode plugin https://marketplace.visualstudio.com/items?itemName=alexcvzz.vscode-sqlite

 ## create the database
-* In the root folder (where you cloned the git repo), open a gitbash
+* In the root folder of the git repository, open a gitbash
+* npm install sqlite3
 * run the command **touch datasource.db**

 ## open the database in VSCode